NYC health screening – NYC DOE Health Screening schools.NYC department of education

 In order to access DOE facilities, students must undergo an NYC health screening and provide the results to the DOE.
-Students may wear masks, but they are not required.
 They also need to eat a grab-and-go breakfast before entering classrooms.
 While the masks are optional, it is a good idea to wear one if you are prone to getting sick.

 New York City’s largest municipal health system

 If you live in New York City, you may be interested in getting a health screening.
 NYC’s largest health system offers health screenings for children and adults.
 There are many benefits of this program, including reduced rates and a variety of screening options.
 You can request a health screening for yourself or a family member for no charge.
 In addition, you can also receive screenings for conditions such as diabetes and high blood pressure.

 If you are looking for a free or low-cost health screening, you can find several options throughout the city.
 Planned Parenthood clinics, for example, offer testing free of charge.
 Sponsored by large national funds, these facilities provide services to the general public.
 There are over 30 such locations throughout NYC.

 These clinics are available to those without insurance.
 They provide health care services for women, men, and adolescents.
 These services include testing for STDs and HIV and are confidential.
 Each clinic has different services and hours.
 Some of these clinics also offer free or low-cost screenings for TB and STIs.

 The city is expanding its health screening program to include school-based COVID-19 testing.
 This program provides free COVID-19 rapid test kits for students and staff at schools.
 The goal of this program is to identify those students and staff who may have the virus.
 These health screenings are being conducted across the city.